Design optimisation of piezoelectric energy harvesters for bridge infrastructure: Preliminary Studies

 The isocurves of $\omega_o$ and $H_o$ in the ($l$, $L$) plane for Design 3 are shown in Figure \ref{Isocurve-Fig}c.
-As seen in the Figure, the natural frequency slightly increases when $l$ decreases.
-In this case, the increase in inertia in the area of the device's tip dominates the behaviour and produces the variation as mentioned earlier of $\omega_o$.
+As seen in the Figure, the natural frequency $\omega_o$ slightly increases when $l$ decreases because of the increase in inertia in the area of the device's tip.
 On the other hand, similar to the previous cases, the natural frequency is proportional to $L$ despite increasing damping ratios.
 Regarding $H_o$, it increases and then decreases as $l$ decreases.
 It is due to the increase in the excitation force related to the greater inertia of the device.
 However, the decrease in $l$ implies a decrease in the area of the piezoelectric layers, responsible for the subsequent decrease in power $H_o$.

-From these parametric studies it is possible to identify geometries that maximise the generated power $H_o$ for different natural frequencies $\omega_o$ (this is done by finding the intersection of the $\omega_o$-isoline with the $H_o$-isoline with highest value of $H_o$).
-These intersection points form lines, which are colored in grey and shown in Figure \ref{Isocurve-Fig}.
-Note that these results are independent of the bridge.
-Then, the designer can take the dominant vibration frequency of a particular bridge and select the geometry of the PEH based on the grey lines shown in figure \ref{Isocurve-Fig}.
+This parametric study reveals the importance of properly selecting the geometry of the PEH in the chosen search space in order to maximise power output.
+Indeed, it is possible to identify geometries that maximise the generated power $H_o$ for different natural frequencies $\omega_o$ (this is equivalent to finding the intersection of the $\omega_o$-isoline with the $H_o$-isoline with the highest value of $H_o$).
+These geometries form the lines coloured in grey shown in Figure \ref{Isocurve-Fig}.
+Note that these results are independent of the source of vibration, e.g. the bridge.
+This means, the designer can take the dominant vibration frequency of a particular bridge and select the geometry of the PEH based on the grey lines shown in Figure \ref{Isocurve-Fig}.
+Note that in previous works, the design process remits to tuning the device with one of the resonance frequencies of the bridge, so these grey lines serve as a benchmark to compare event-based optimisation results with the design process used in previous work.

-This parametric study reveals the importance of properly selecting the geometry of the PEH in order to maximise power output.
-However, the results presented in Figure \ref{Isocurve-Fig} are obtained adopting a single harmonic loading, i.e. $a_b = A_b e^{i\omega t}$.
-Hence, it is of interest to compare these results when a realistic excitation is applied over the PEH.
-This issue is addressed in the following case study.